Keto Chocolate Chia Pudding (Vegan and Sugar-Free)

 Who doesn’t love Chocolate Pudding?
 I loved it as as a child: either the yumminess that came out of those small white boxed mixes or even the small snack packs.
 But those ingredients—yuck!

-I'm older now (much!), and while I still love chocolate pudding, I needed to find a recipe for my family that fit our lower-carb healthy eating lifestyle.
+While I still love chocolate pudding, I needed to find a recipe for my family that fit our lower-carb healthy eating lifestyle.
 Sugar-laden boxed mixes just don't belong in my kitchen anymore.

 While I hope to develop a traditional style keto chocolate pudding soon, this chocolate chia pudding really fits the bill for the rich chocolatey goodness that I love.